 The Company sells its software products primarily to distributors and resellers (value-added resellers, or "VARs").
 Autodesk's ability to effectively distribute products depends in part upon the financial and business condition of its VAR network.
-Although the Company has not currently experienced any material problems with its VAR network, computer software dealers and distributors are typically not highly capitalized and have experienced difficulties during times of economic contraction and may do so in the future.
+Although the Company has not to date experienced any material problems with its VAR network, computer software dealers and distributors are typically not highly capitalized and have experienced difficulties during times of economic contraction and may do so in the future.
 While no single customer accounted for more than 10 percent of the Company's consolidated revenues in fiscal years 1998, 1997, or 1996, the loss of or a significant reduction in business with any one of the Company's major international distributors or large US resellers could have a material adverse effect on the Company's business and consolidated results of operations in future periods.
+Autodesk's largest international distributor is Computer 2000 AG in Germany.
+Autodesk's largest resellers in the United States are Avatech, Advanced Enterprise Solutions and Integrated Systems Technologies.